Madeira

 The Honest Comparison: Which Portugal Should You Choose?

-The question to ask yourself before chartering in Portugal is not where you want to go — it is what kind of sailing you want to do.
+The question to ask before chartering in Portugal is not where you want to go — it is what kind of sailing you want to do.

 If you want reliable sun, calm water, spectacular coastal scenery, easy provisioning, and a forgiving environment for mixed-experience groups, the Algarve delivers all of this consistently.
 It is one of the best-value, most beginner-friendly charter destinations in Western Europe.
 The coast between Lagos and Tavira is genuinely beautiful, and the Ria Formosa section east of Faro is among the most distinctive coastal landscapes on the continent.